Critical questions you may ask before hiring a software team.

-Did you meet any broken feature?
+Did you find any broken feature?
 Ok.
 Those things, they exist because your code was not tested as it should be.
-You need to know how your team tests the code they write.
+You need to know how they test the code they write before hiring a software team.
 If you’re not convinced or in case you do not feel confident, that’s a blocker before hiring them.

 How do we communicate?

 You shall have a communication strategy so you know what’s going.
 Ask your team how will you communicate, which tools they use, and if they are an Agile Team, how long is an iteration.
 Simple!

 Can I talk to your clients?

 You know that when you talk with other clients you make relevant validation.
 Ask your team for a list of 2-4 current/past clients and talk to them.